vives-projectwerk-2-2020/LoRaWAN-antenna/testing/README.md

 ![putty](./img/putty.png)

-below you can see that there is a connection with TTN:
+Below you can see that there is a connection with TTN:

 ![status_connection](./img/connection.png)

-below the 2 boards connected to each other:
+And here you see 2 boards connected to each other:

 ![result](./img/board_result2.jpeg)